Twenty One Pilots: Artistry

 The duo grew up in strict Christian households where they had to either conceal their pop punk and hip hop albums from the censure of their parents, or find faith-friendly counterparts.
 Both still identify as Christians.
 According to Dun, "I'd hide albums like Green Day's Dookie under my bed.
 They'd find a Christian alternative, like Relient K, and make me listen to that."
 However, his parents eventually relaxed on rock music, even allowing Dun to assemble a live drum kit in their basement.
-Joseph's very first favorite band was the Christian rap rock trio DC Talk.
+Joseph's first favorite band was the Christian rap rock trio DC Talk.
 He taught himself the piano by playing along to songs on the radio by artists like the Beatles and Celine Dion.

 Musical style

-The band's musical style has been described as alternative hip hop, electropop, indie pop, pop rock, rap rock, alternative rock, rock, synth-pop, pop, electronica, electronic rock, indie rock, hip hop, and indietronica with reggae, folk, psychedelic, new wave, and funk influences.
+The band's musical style has been described as alternative rock, electropop, alternative hip-hop, pop rap, indie pop, pop rock, rap rock, electronic rock, indie rock, hip-hop, emo, and indietronica.

+The duo has also experimented with electronica, reggae, EDM, pop, synth-pop, folk, R&B, techno, house, disco, hard rock, spoken word, psychedelic, post-punk, bedroom pop, garage rock, emo rap, nu metal and funk.
 Because their music contains a mix of many genres, the duo has been difficult to categorize.
-In response to criticism of their style as trying to be "all things to everyone", Joseph responded, "I'm not trying to be that.
-I'm being what I want to be for myself."
-Dun elaborates one of their goals as musicians was to tear down the walls of musical genres and combine different aspects.
-Joseph said he prefers to be surprised by unpredictable music.

-The duo are most frequently categorized as alternative hip hop, a subgenre of hip hop known for its unconventional nature and blending of music styles that is embraced primarily by alternative rock listeners and college radio moreso than rap or pop audiences.
-They create music borrowing from a wide variety of different genres, most often hip hop, electropop, punk, rock, and reggae.
-Their songs contain a mixture of musical styles, intertwining rap rock rhymes laced with hard rock energy and piano pop hooks over synth-pop beats and reggae rhythms.
-Early material is post-emo, following bands such as My Chemical Romance and Dashboard Confessional, with show tune or glam rock esthetics.
+The duo are most frequently categorized as alternative hip hop, a subgenre of hip hop known for its unconventional nature and blending of music styles.
+The music most often borrows from a wide variety of different genres, including hip hop, electropop, punk, rock, and reggae.
+Early material is considered post-emo, following bands such as My Chemical Romance and Dashboard Confessional, with show tune or glam rock aesthetics.
 At the time of their major-label debut album Vessel, Twenty One Pilots was described as an indie rock duo.
 The album featured a fusion of rap, piano pop, rock and electronica.
 Their breakthrough album Blurryface expressed elements of pop, EDM, breakbeat, reggae, and dancehall.
 Over time, hip hop has become an increasingly prominent musical influence for the band.
-Twenty One Pilots has since been hailed as a leading contemporary alternative rock group, having sent four singles to the summit of the hot rock charts, and ten to the top of the alternative charts, with most of their singles reaching at least the top ten as well.
+Twenty One Pilots has since been hailed as a leading contemporary alternative rock group.